alisdair/seed-docs/src/_guides/extending.md

 _This is just our humble opinion.
 You are 100% totally free to use `@extend` if you wish._

+Instead, check out our guide on [inheritance](/seed-docs/guide/inheritance) to extend code without the crazies.

 ### Powerful, but unpredictable

 `@extend` is an undeniably powerful function in the sass/scss arsenal.
 For simpler use cases (example below), `@extend` _should_ work as expected.